hem-chandra/hem-chandra.github.io/index.md

   <span class="highlight-ai">
     Trustworthy and Responsible Artificial Intelligence.
   </span>
+Currently, I am a member of the IndiaAI Mission under the Responsible AI theme, focusing on synthetic data generation.
 Previously, I was associated as a
   <strong>Senior Research Fellow</strong> at
   <a href="https://en.wikipedia.org/wiki/IIT_Roorkee"
      target="_blank"